 Mark Piggott is an award-winning independent author of several fantasy/steampunk novels and short stories.
-A 23-year U.S. Navy veteran, his stories will take you from the shores of eternal Avalon to a dystopian steampunk future and other worlds.
+A 23-year U.S. Navy veteran, his stories will take you from the shores of eternal Avalon to a dystopian steampunk future and other fantastic worlds as he weaves through a myriad of flights of fancy in his tales.

-The Forever Avalon fantasy book series—including Forever Avalon, The Dark Tides, and The Outlander War—is available online at Amazon and other booksellers.
+The Forever Avalon fantasy book series—including Forever Avalon, The Dark Tides, and The Outlander War—are available online at Amazon and other booksellers.
 His fantasy steampunk novel, The Last Magus: A Clockwork Heart, is available through Lulu and other booksellers.

 Researching elements for your next novel can be as time consuming as writing it.
 Depending on the subject matter–whether its fantasy, science fiction, supernatural, or historical–any author worth their pen and paper want their stories to make sense.
 Accuracy is the key to all this research.
 But even then, you sometimes have to make concessions for the sake of storytelling.